Namalekanayaka/MindCheck-mentalhealth/README.md

-# MindCheck - Mental Health Support Web App (Frontend)
+# MindCheck - Mental Health Support Web App

 ## Project Overview
 **MindCheck** is a responsive and interactive **mental health support web application** built with **React** and **Tailwind CSS**.